WeixuanPlant/WeixuanPlant.github.io/_teaching/2015-spring-teaching-2.md

 location: # "City, Country"
 ---

-A list of undergraduate courses I have taught or contributed to as a guest lecturer at different universities.
+A list of postgraduate courses I have taught or contributed to as a guest lecturer at different universities.

 ---
 ### Guest lecturer, [EEOB 5460: Computational Skills for Biological Data](https://catalog.iastate.edu/azcourses/eeob/)